Terminology and abbreviations¶

 Precision Transparent Clock Protocol

-RealTime Acyclic protocol
+RealTime Acyclic protocol, for alarms.

 RealTime Cyclic protocol